- On This Page

 To determine how much lost income you will receive, you must add up your wages, bonuses and any commission for the 52 weeks prior to your injury.
 You should calculate your gross earnings, not your take-home pay.
 This figure, when divided by 52 weeks, is your average weekly wage.

 Workers’ compensation only pays two-thirds of your full weekly wage.
 To determine how much you will receive, multiply your average weekly wage by 66 percent, or two-thirds.
 That figure is the lost wage you will receive.
+Our Harrisonburg VA workers’ compensation lawyers can help you figure out what lost wages you could recover during your free consultation.

 Can My Employer Deny My Workers’ Comp Claim?